What is neurofeedback?

 The number of sessions people need varies.
 One person might do 15 sessions, and another might do 40 or more.

-Does neurofeedback therapy work?
+Does neurofeedback therapy help autistic children?

 Neurofeedback isn’t recommended as a treatment for speech and language difficulties.